 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 27127 Total first-time, first-year (freshman) women who applied 40275 Total first-time, first-year (freshman) men who were admitted 10744 Total first-time, first-year (freshman) women who were admitted 17656 Total full-time, first-time, first-year (freshman) men who enrolled 1805 Total part-time, first-time, first-year (freshman) men who enrolled 86 Total full-time, first-time, first-year (freshman) women who enrolled 2942 Total part-time, first-time, first-year (freshman) women who enrolled 75
+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 26399 Total first-time, first-year (freshman) women who applied 40592 Total first-time, first-year (freshman) men who were admitted 11573 Total first-time, first-year (freshman) women who were admitted 19839 Total full-time, first-time, first-year (freshman) men who enrolled 1828 Total part-time, first-time, first-year (freshman) men who enrolled 57 Total full-time, first-time, first-year (freshman) women who enrolled 2890 Total part-time, first-time, first-year (freshman) women who enrolled 81 Total first-time, first-year (degree-seeking) who applied 67092 Total first-time, first-year (degree-seeking) who were admitted 31448 Total first-time, first-year (degree-seeking) who enrolled 4865